What happens next

-You won’t be able to pay with a personal credit card from 13 January 2018.
+You will not be able to pay with a personal credit card from 13 January 2018.

 When you might get more time to pay

-HMRC may offer you extra time to pay if they think you genuinely can’t pay in full now but will be able to pay in the future.
+HMRC may offer you extra time to pay if they think you genuinely cannot pay in full now but will be able to pay in the future.

 You can set up a plan to pay in instalments by Direct Debit on dates they agree with you.

 Tell HMRC as soon as possible if your circumstances change and you can pay your tax bill faster.

 You’ll have to pay interest on the amount you pay late.

 You must keep these payments up to date and pay your other tax.
 If you do not, HMRC will normally cancel the arrangement and take legal action against you straight away.